Questions about transport, food or fuel before signing up for the Real Way to Dakar rally?

 The race category is a challenge for all participants, even the more experienced rally veterans and off-road drivers.
 Each day will have 1 or 2 off road special sections with timekeeping and with time limits.
 You will race the entire route.
 You will have to conform to all the rules of the race and may be subjected to time penalties which will influence your overall ranking.
 You can participate in the race category with a variety of vehicles.
 This is the option for everyone who wants the full rally experience.

 The adventure category is an opportunity to participate in the rally in a more relaxed format.
 You will take part in all aspects of the rally, but you will not be keeping time limits.
 Furthermore you are free to skip sections of the race route or maybe even the entire race for a day to just enjoy time in the camp.
-The participants in the adventure category will get a special briefing every night.
+The participants in the adventure category will get a dedicated route for every day, a dedicated go-to-person and a special briefing every night.
 You will also get help and advice on navigation.
-Finally, you will have the opportunity to participate in off road driving covering the different kind of terrains of the rally.
 This is the option for everyone who wants the adventure of the rally without the race-element.
 It is also a great opportunity to test yourself and your vehicle before entering the race.

-Q: The rally starts in Paris this year – do I have to go, or can I start in Morocco?
+Q: The rally starts in Paris – do I have to go, or can I start in Morocco?

-A: The Real Way to Dakar 2020 by Intercontinental Rally starts in Paris to celebrate the 10th anniversary of the rally.
-We also want to pay tribute to the original idea of the long-distance rally tradition.
-However, there will be no racing, timekeeping or effects on the final ranking between Paris, France and Mahirija, Morocco.
+A: The Real Way to Dakar by Intercontinental Rally starts in Paris to pay tribute to the original idea of the long-distance rally tradition.
+However, there will be no racing, timekeeping or and the time spend from Paris, France to the technical registration and race start in Morocco will have no effect on the final ranking.

 Before the start in Paris, participants will be given their vehicle decal with the race number so this will be on the vehicle as you depart from Paris.
 But please note, that this is not the technical and document inspection.
 These will take place in Morocco and you are required to pass them to participate in the rally.